JoergKau/JoergKau-Java-Processing4-Starter-Template-VSCode/README.md

 # Java-Processing4-Project

 A Processing sketch implemented as a standard Java project with frame-rate independent animation.
-It could be a simple template for a start with Java and Processing 4.
+It could be a simple template for a start with Java and Processing 4 on MAc OS.
 I generated a javadoc file for the core lib, which is not available in the Processing 4.4.8 release (only via URL: https://processing.github.io/processing4-javadocs/)

 ## Project Structure